 The Western Rift Valley, also known as the Albertine Rift, is defined by a series of deep, long lakes, including Lake Albert, Lake Edward, Lake Kivu, Lake Tanganyika, and Lake Malawi.
 These lakes are among the deepest in the world, with Lake Tanganyika reaching a depth of over 1,470 meters.
 The Western Rift Valley is also characterized by steep escarpments and lush forests, which are home to a diverse range of flora and fauna, including gorillas, chimpanzees, and other primates.
 The Rwenzori Mountains, also known as the "Mountains of the Moon," are located along the Western Rift Valley and are known for their snow-capped peaks and unique alpine vegetation.

 The Great Rift Valley is not just a geological phenomenon; it is also a cradle of human evolution.
 The Olduvai Gorge in Tanzania, often referred to as the "Cradle of Mankind," is located within the Eastern Rift Valley.
-This site has yielded a wealth of hominin fossils, including those of Homo habilis and Australopithecus boisei, providing invaluable insights into the origins and evolution of our species.
+Still, this site has yielded a wealth of hominin fossils, including those of Homo habilis and Australopithecus boisei, providing invaluable insights into the origins and evolution of our species.
 The geological processes that created the Great Rift Valley also created the conditions necessary for the preservation of these fossils, making the valley a unique window into the past.
 The shifting landscapes and changing climate within the valley may have also driven evolutionary adaptations in early humans, contributing to the development of intelligence, bipedalism, and tool use.

 Trends and Latest Developments